-How to Use the IAQP: A Streamlined Approach Based on the New ASHRAE 62.1 User’s Manual
+How to Use the IAQP: A Streamlined Approach Based on the New ASHRAE 62.1 User’s Manual and Addendum aa

-This is the second in our series of blog posts on ASHRAE’s performance-based ventilation design standard, the Indoor Air Quality Procedure (IAQP).
-In our first blog post in this series, we summarized what the new 62.1-2019 User’s Manual says about when to apply the IAQP.
+This is the second blog post in our series on ASHRAE’s performance-based ventilation design standard, the Indoor Air Quality Procedure (IAQP).
+In our first blog post, we summarized what the new 62.1-2019 User’s Manual published in June 2021 says about when to apply the IAQP.
 In this post, we summarize how to apply the IAQP, citing guidance from the updated User’s Manual and Addendum aa to Standard 62.1-2019, which was published in February 2022.

-You can learn more about the most important updates to the User’s Manual by watching our recent webinar with Dr. Marwa Zaatari, a voting member of the ASHRAE committee that oversees Standard 62.1, and Anurag Goel, enVerid’s Director of Sales & Application Engineering.
+You can learn more about the most important updates to the User’s Manual by watching our webinar with Dr. Marwa Zaatari, a voting member of the ASHRAE committee that oversees Standard 62.1, and Anurag Goel, enVerid’s Director of Sales & Application Engineering.

 How to Apply the Indoor Air Quality Procedure (IAQP)

-Applying the IAQP can be summarized in the following 4 steps:
+How to apply the IAQP can be summarized in the following 4 steps:

 Steps 1-3 involve collecting inputs for the mass balance calculation performed in Step 4, which determines the minimum ventilation rate for each applicable zone using the IAQP.

-enVerid has developed tools to make completing these 4 steps as simple as calculating ventilation rates using the Ventilation Rate Procedure. enVerid’s tools also generate compliance reports for engineers and code officials with all the documentation required to comply with the IAQP.
+enVerid has developed tools to make completing these 4 steps as simple as calculating ventilation rates using the Ventilation Rate Procedure. enVerid’s tools also generate compliance reports for code officials with all the documentation required to comply with the IAQP.

 Here is the list of COCs and Concentration Limits provided in the User’s Manual (pg.
 106):

-Step 3: Air Cleaning Efficiency
+Step 3: Apply Air Cleaning Efficiency

 Step 4 – Mass Balance Analysis

-Importantly, the User’s Manual clarifies that, “For the purposes of the IAQP, acceptable perceived IAQ excludes dissatisfaction related to thermal comfort, noise and vibration, lighting, and psychological stressors” as these factors are “beyond the scope of the standard.” (pg 103-104)
+Importantly, the User’s Manual clarifies that, “For the purposes of the IAQP, acceptable perceived IAQ excludes dissatisfaction related to thermal comfort, noise and vibration, lighting, and psychological stressors” as these factors are “beyond the scope of the standard.” (pg.
+103-104)

 Doug Engel is SVP Sales and Marketing, enVerid Systems